Cekindo Business International is now InCorp Indonesia. Learn more.

-Further information on these documents can be found in “Business Import Licenses”.
+Further information on these documents can be found in “Business Licenses”.

-However, the business environment in Bali differs from the rest of Indonesia and businesses there are usually operating in the field of services such as bar, cafe, restaurant, surfing schools or hotel.
-In these fields, environmental, disturbance, operational, hygiene or SIUP MB (license to sell alcohol) are generally required.
+However, the business environment in Bali differs from the rest of Indonesia, and businesses there are usually operating in the field of services such as bars, cafes, restaurants, surfing schools, or hotels.
+In these fields, environmental, disturbance, operational, hygiene, or SIUP MB (license to sell alcohol) are generally required.